-Join us on Monday, September 24, 2018 at Brentwood COOP.
+Join us on Monday, October 1, 2018 at Brentwood COOP.
 See the Events page to find out more details.
+Note date was changed from Sept 24 to Oct 1.

 COG at CATS 2017 – So much fun!